 No work performed.
-This standard will be reviewed as part of the ongoing statutory financial examination of the Company.
+This standard will be reviewed as part on the ongoing financial examination.

 Standard VII-11.
 Claim handling practices do not compel claimants to institute litigation, in cases of clear liability and coverage, to recover amounts due under policies by offering substantially less than is due under the policy.